 Discover Scotland : The lochs

-Scotland's tours are divided into three main themes: castles, whisky and lochs.
-There are more than 30 000 lochs in Scotland.
-They are as typical of the Scottish landscape as the peat bogs, the steep cliffs or the wind-burnt moors.
-Depending on the sun's rays, they will glitter with emerald, take on shades of pure, deep blue, or be as black as coal.
-Spots for nature sports, fishing, hiking, leisure activities, wildlife observation or unusual activities, dizzying for some because of their gigantic size, mysterious for others because they are full of legends, the lochs deserve more than a detour...
+Scotland's tours have three main themes: castles, whisky and lochs.
+There are over 30,000 lochs in Scotland.
+They are as typical of the Scottish landscape as peat bogs, craggy cliffs and wind-scorched moors.
+Depending on the sun's rays, they can sparkle emerald, take on shades of pure, deep blue, or be as black as coal.
+Spots for nature sports, fishing, hiking, leisure, wildlife observation or unusual activities, vertiginous for some because of their gigantism, mysterious for others because they are steeped in legend, the lochs deserve more than a detour...
 They deserve a real stay, or at least, real stops, in the form of cruises or excursions.
-Between sea lochs and land lochs, go back in time and let yourself be overwhelmed, once again, by the magic of Scotland's natural heritage!
+Between sea lochs and inland lochs, step back in time and let yourself be overwhelmed, once again, by the magic of Scotland's natural heritage!

 See the top 10 associated with this file: Faune